shavonneg/tp/docs/UserGuide.md

 ### 2.1.
 Introducing BookKeeper

-BookKeeper is an application designed to simplify your client and order management.
+BookKeeper is an application designed to simplify your client and order management. <br>

-With BookKeeper, you can effortlessly organise your client information, track orders and identify loyal customers.
+With BookKeeper, you can effortlessly organise your client information, track orders and identify loyal customers.<br>
 This user guide is your comprehensive resource for understanding the full capabilities of BookKeeper.
 Here, we break down the installation process, system setup, and key features, ensuring seamless adoption and utilisation of our app.
 If you are just starting your small florist business, BookKeeper is here to help you efficiently organise